Church of the Carpenter: Influence

 In her memoir, Simkhovitch cites the church as an important influence on her while she was still in college.
 At the time, there was a bookshop on the ground floor, and a reading room and chapel on the second floor.
 Its senior and junior wardens were prominent union organizers.
 On Sundays, the Brotherhood held "supper meetings" in the basement, where they discussed social problems of the day.
 The church influenced many young people to take an interest in the labor movement, including the socialist priest Percy Stickney Grant, who was a frequent visitor.
-Bliss's ministry inspired Herbert N. Casson to found the Labor Church in Lynn, Massachusetts, in 1894.
+Bliss's ministry inspired Herbert Newton Casson to found the Labor Church in Lynn, Massachusetts, in 1894.

 Towards the end of his life, Bliss characterized himself as a middle-class reformer who attracted "more leaders than led", and recalled "many mistakes and short-comings" in his organization of the Church of the Carpenter.
 "I would hesitate long before advising a young clergyman to start its counterpart today.
 Perhaps it may teach what not to do.
 But it was a beginning, and it's necessary to begin."